 Yet the Church survives.

-There are thousands of Christian congregations around the world.
+There are hundreds of thousands of Christian congregations around the world.
 Many of them are vibrant places of worship, some of them not so much so.
 In many countries in Asia and the Middle East they are under constant threat of persecution.

 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the great and foremost commandment.
 The second is like it, you shall love your neighbor as yourself.”
 Matthew 22:37-38